The Neighbors: Income

 conditions and character of a neighborhood.

-The neighbors in the Ola / Prairieville neighborhood in Kaufman are upper-middle income, making it an above average income neighborhood.
+The neighbors in the Ola / Prairieville neighborhood in Kaufman are middle-income, making it a moderate income neighborhood.

 NeighborhoodScout's exclusive analysis reveals that this neighborhood has